IntelliTect/Coalesce/docs/pages/loading-and-serialization/dtos.rst

 methods in the future.

-ListDataSource is supported from the POCO database object, but it transfered to the DTO.
+ListDataSource is supported from the POCO database object, but it transferred to the DTO.
 All querying must be done on the original object and not the DTO since only fields in the database can be queried via Entity Framework.